microsoft/tigertoolbox/SQL-performance-dashboard-reports/Readme.md

 I highly recommend to first read our blog post before you consider deploying this solution to your environment.

 https://blogs.msdn.microsoft.com/sql_server_team/sql-server-performance-dashboard-reports-unleashed-for-enterprise-monitoring/

+Setting Up and Configuring SQL Server Dashboard Reports for Monitoring

 The following are steps for setting up and configuring SQL Server Dashboard Reports for monitoring.